portland-startups/docs/index.rst

 Portland, Oregon, startup community
 ======================

-Portland does an incredibly good job of describing what's happening in the startup scene anecdotally, but an incredibly poor job of quantifying what is actually happening.
-This will be an effort to better quantify and capture what's happening in the Portland startup scene.
+Portland does an incredibly good job of describing what's happening in the startup community anecdotally, but an incredibly poor job of quantifying what is actually happening.
+This will be an effort to better quantify and capture what's happening in the Portland in regards to startups.

 Quick start guide
 ----------
-If you're interested in a quick tutorial on Portland startup community resources, visit "How to Portland Startup Scene" (http://sflo.me/HowToPDX)
+If you're interested in a quick tutorial on Portland startup community resources, visit https://siliconflorist.com/2022/01/06/looking-to-engage-or-re-engage-with-the-portland-startup-community-here-are-a-few-tips-and-tricks-pandemic-or-no/

 Tech community
 ----------